 The goal is to develop a comprehensive list of processes to be included in your transformation, based on time and budget constraints.

-4. Evaluate Culture and Willingness to Adapt
+4. Evaluate Your Culture

 When evaluating your company and gauging its ability to evolve digitally, consider:

 You want to create an environment in which leaders are aligned, accountable and action oriented.
 But you also want to build a support staff that can facilitate your digital transformation.

 5. Understand Your Customers Through Data and Analysis

 Customer or member data aggregation may sometimes be a struggle, but you can’t understand your consumers without it.
 Take a hard look at how you’re handling this now.
 Do you segment your consumers by demographics, lifecycle or product mix?
 How do you see your digital services aligning with your customer segments and their preferences?

 While defining your segmentation strategy, look closely at: